-The System holds 42.6% of the nation's total farm business debt, so it plays a vital role in the health of the nation's agricultural economy.
+The System holds 43.8% of the nation's total farm business debt, so it plays a vital role in the health of the nation's agricultural economy.
 And Farmer Mac, which provides a secondary market for agricultural real estate mortgages and rural cooperative loans, enhances the ability of lenders to offer competitive financing to rural borrowers and farmland investors.

 Both the System and Farmer Mac are well capitalized and remain financially safe and sound.
-Together, the Farm Credit System banks and associations held \$385 billion in assets as of June 30, 2020, up 9.1% from the year before.
-Farmer Mac had a net worth of \$824 million as of that date, up 6.5% from the year before.
+Together, the Farm Credit System banks and associations held \$408 billion in assets as of June 30, 2021, up 6.0% from the year before.
+Farmer Mac had program volume of \$24.2 billion as of that date, up 1% from the year before.
+Its net worth was \$1.2 billion as of that date, up 43% from the year before primarily because of preferred stock issuances and higher retained earnings.

 Over the past fiscal year, we worked to protect the financial soundness of the System and Farmer Mac and to ensure that they continue to fulfill their missions to serve agriculture and rural America.
-Here are some of the ways we accomplished these goals during the reporting period from July 1, 2019, to June 30, 2020:
+Here are some of the ways we accomplished these goals during the reporting period from July 1, 2020, to June 30, 2021: